espruino/BangleApps/apps/waternet/README.md

 ### Rotate Mode
 ![rotate legend](rotate-legend.png) ![rotate finish](rotate-finish.png) ![rotate](rotate.png)

-You need to connect all the pipes so water flows through them, by pressing the A button on a pipe, to rotate the single pipe.
+You need to connect all the pipes so water flows through them, by touching the middle of the screen when the selector is on a pipe, to rotate the single pipe.

 ### Slide Mode
 ![slide legend](slide-legend.png) ![slide finish](slide-finish.png) ![slide](slide.png)

-You need to connect all the pipes so water flows through them, by pressing the A on the arrows of a row or column.
+You need to connect all the pipes so water flows through them, by touching the middle of the screen when the selector is on the arrows of a row or column.
 The row or column will move all pipes in the direction the arrow is pointing at.

 ### Roslid Mode
 ![roslid legend](roslid-legend.png) ![roslid finish](roslid-finish.png) ![roslid rotate](roslid-rotate.png) ![roslid slide](roslid-slide.png)

-You need to connect all the pipes so water flows through them, by pressing the A on the arrows of a row or column.
+You need to connect all the pipes so water flows through them, by touching the middle of the screen when the selector is on the arrows of a row or column.
 The row or column will move all pipes in the direction the arrow is pointing at.
-You can also press the A on a pipe, to rotate the single pipe.
+You can also touch the middle of the screen when the selector is on a pipe, to rotate the single pipe.
 This is a combination Rotate and Slide mode.

 ## Features
 * 3 game modes (rotate, slide, roslid)